-The heating temperature was raised to 1000°C because the maximum bulk H diffusivities observed at 800°C were unlikely to produce clear H loss profiles within laboratory time scales.
-The oxygen fugacity was maintained along the same buffer curve, NNO-2.6, for 3 heating steps totaling 3, 6, and 7 hours, and in each of these steps, the rate of H loss could be estimated || the fast direction [100] as 10-10.9 m2/s for bulk H and [Ti] and 10-10.7 m2/s for [Si-Fe2+](n [100]).
-These fits are shown in Figure 8 for the 6 hour data, and the rest are provided in the Supplement.
-The [Si-Fe2+] loss profiles in Kilauea Iki (Figure 8 J-L), unlike in San Carlos (Figure 6 G-I), appears to go to zero and is moving faster than [Ti-3525].
+The heating temperature was raised to 1000°C because the maximum bulk H+ diffusivities observed at 800°C were unlikely to produce clear H+ loss profiles within laboratory time scales.
+The oxygen fugacity was maintained along the same buffer curve, NNO-2.6, for 3 heating steps totaling 3, 6, and 7 hours, and in each of these steps, the rate of H+ loss could be estimated as 10-10.9 m2/s for bulk H+ and [Ti] and 10-10.7 m2/s for [Si-Fe2+] || to the fast direction a.
+These fits are shown in Figure 9 for the 6 hour data, and the rest are provided in the Supplement.
+The [Si-Fe2+] loss profiles in Kilauea Iki (Figure 9 J-L), unlike in San Carlos (Figure 6 G-I), appear to decrease to zero concentration at the rim, and to decrease at a rate faster than [Ti-3525].
 The [tri] loss at 1000°C was slower than the other peaks and did not include an obvious fast direction.

-A final heating step of 1 additional hour was performed for a total of 8 hours heating at 1000°C. This final step was performed under more oxidizing conditions, NNO+1.9.
-The resulting loss of hydrogen for all mechanisms was consistent with the diffusivities determined under more reducing conditions, which suggests that the role of oxygen fugacity has little effect on the diffusivities, at least for this very late stage of dehydration.
+A final heating step of 1 additional hour was performed for a total of 8 hours heating at 1000°C under more oxidizing conditions, NNO+1.9.
+The resulting loss of H+ for all mechanisms was consistent with the diffusivities determined under more reducing conditions, which suggests that the role of oxygen fugacity has little effect on the diffusivities, at least for this very late stage of dehydration and over such short timescales (1 hour).

-Bulk H diffusivity in Kilauea Iki olivine during ascent
+Bulk H+ diffusivity in Kilauea Iki olivine during ascent

-SIMS analysis of a natural Kilauea Iki olivine phenocryst along its crystallographic [100] axis indicates a central hydrogen concentration of ~11 ppm H2O, decreasing to concentrations of ~6 ppm at the crystal edges (Figure 9).
-The water concentration gradients recorded in the outer ~200 μm of the crystal are suggestive of syneruptive water loss from the olivine in response to degassing of the host magma on ascent.
-Unlike the profile along [100], the profile measured along [001] exhibits a constant water concentration.
-No decrease in hydrogen concentration was detected at the edge of the crystal along the [001] axis, suggesting that any signature of syneruptive degassing along the [001] direction may be confined to the region <~20 μm from the edge of the crystal, i.e., not resolvable at the spatial resolution of our analyses.
-These observations indicate that, under the conditions of generation of these hydrogen concentration gradients, the diffusivity of hydrogen parallel to [100] is greater than that parallel to [001].
+SIMS analysis of a natural Kilauea Iki olivine phenocryst along its crystallographic a axis indicates a central H+ concentration of ~11 ppm H2O, decreasing to concentrations of ~6 ppm at the crystal edges (Figure 10).
+The H+ concentration gradients recorded in the outer ~200 μm of the crystal are suggestive of syneruptive water loss from the olivine in response to degassing of the host magma on ascent.
+Unlike the profile along a, the profile measured along c exhibits a constant H+ concentration.
+No decrease in H+ concentration was detected at the edge of the crystal along the c axis, suggesting that any signature of syneruptive degassing along the c direction may be confined to the region <~20 μm from the edge of the crystal, i.e., not resolvable at the spatial resolution of our analyses.
+These observations indicate that, under the conditions of generation of these H+ concentration gradients, the diffusivity of H+ parallel to a is greater than that parallel to c.

-The plateau in hydrogen concentration supports our use of a 1-D model, the results of which indicate a trade-off between DH and Kd, with higher best-fit values of Kd resulting in higher best-fit values of DH.
-No clear trade-off is observed between best-fit values of DH and dP/dt.
-Our Monte-Carlo simulation suggests a hydrogen diffusivity || [100] of 10–10.17+/- 0.08 m2/s at 1200°C.
+The plateau in H+ concentration along a (the apparent fast direction) supports our use of a 1D model, the results of which indicate a trade-off between D and Kd, with higher best-fit values of Kd resulting in higher best-fit values of D. No clear trade-off is observed between best-fit values of D and dP/dt.
+Our Monte-Carlo simulation suggests a H+ diffusivity || a of 10–10.17+/- 0.08 m2/s at 1200°C.

 Estimated bulk H diffusivity during dehydration of natural olivine